Read about Chaddesden's history in the many articles that are listed on this page.

 In 2011 documentary evidence of a previously unknown watermill at Chaddesden was discovered.
 Situated on Lees Brook, the corn mill had fallen out of use by the early eighteenth century and in 1717 its site was acquired by William Turner, a Derby attorney, who already held the lease of a mill in Derby, although whether he intended to re-establish this Chaddesden watermill is not clear.
 Originally written in 2013 this article now has a postcript providing further information and photographs.

 Meadow Lane is one of the oldest roads in Chaddesden, once crossing the Derby Canal by a hump-backed bridge.
 When the course of the canal was used as the route of the A52 Nottingham Road diversion, a concrete footbridge was built close to the site of the original bridge.
-The footbridge was demolished in 2019 to make way for a shared foot/cycle bridge, the main span of which was lifted into place on 30 May 2020.
+The footbridge was demolished in 2019 to make way for a shared foot/cycle bridge which was opened exactly 18 months after the previous bridge closed.

 Peter Cholerton and Vince Mills